NordicPlayground/nrf-docker/README.md

 to format your sources.

-> _Note:_ Instead of having `clang-format` overwrite the source code file itself, the above command passes the source code file on stdin to clang-format and then overwrites it outside of the container.
+> ℹ️ Instead of having `clang-format` overwrite the source code file itself, the above command passes the source code file on stdin to clang-format and then overwrites it outside of the container.
 Otherwise the overwritten file will be owner by the root user (because the Docker daemon is run as root).

 ## Interactive usage